isomerpages/moe-kuochuansec/_applied-learning-programme/Secondary 2.md

 <h2>Secondary 2</h2>
 <p><strong>Secondary 2 – Film and Broadcasting , Storyboard, and Video Log</strong>
 </p>
-<p>“Every Secondary 2 student in KCPSS will try their hand at being young
+<p>Every Secondary 2 student in KCPSS will try their hand at being young
 film-makers as they craft a talkshow script and produce a storyboard for their very own talkshow.</p>
 <p>Students get into groups and go through the entire creative process, from